SouthGreenPlatform/VcfHunter/README.md

 *Outputs:*

-Display to standard output an interractive plot.
+Display to standard output an interactive plot.

 -   **FILTER_ON_MAX_GP_PROP:** Filter the matrix file by removing ambiguous grouped alleles. *i.e.* alleles which changed of groups